 What is the Planning & Development Department?

-The Planning & Development Department is comprised of four programs: Comprehensive Planning, Regulatory Planning, Community Development, and Economic Development.
+With a focus on comprehensive planning, economic development and addressing the Cape’s housing challenges, the Planning and Development Department is comprised of four programs: Comprehensive Planning, Regulatory Planning, Community Development, and Economic Development.
 The divisions work together, and with community partners and other Town departments, to promote comprehensive, sustainable land use and economic development strategies to preserve the character of the Barnstable’s seven villages and improve residents’ quality of life.

 The Planning & Development team:

--Bridges that long-term vision with the regulatory review of private development
+-Bridges that long-term vision with the regulatory review of private development; and

 -Coordinates capital improvements towards that overall vision.